-When Utilis said goodbye to 2020, they said hello to a whole new era.
+When Utilis said goodbye to 2020, we said hello to a whole new era.
+Let’s take a look at the 2021 year in review.

 In March 2021 we celebrated the launch of MasterPlan deployable pipe deficiency assessment technology.
 When this product became available, it offered a much-needed data layer for asset planning.